pmmmwh/react-refresh-webpack-plugin/README.md

 ### Usage

-For most setups, we recommend integrate using `babel-loader`.
+For most setups, we recommend integrating with `babel-loader`.
 It covers the most use cases and is officially supported by the React team.

 The example below will assume you're using `webpack-dev-server`.